 Dad's Key allows you to exit any room, including challenge rooms.
 Now we know why Isaac only has a mom.

 The Whore of Babylon is a curse effect when you drop to half a heart.
-When Eve ate the fruit and became the first sinner, she was cursed by God and cast out of paradise; this why Eve in game has to carry this curse no matter what.
+When Eve ate the fruit and became the first sinner, she was cursed by God and cast out of paradise; this is why Eve in game has to carry this curse no matter what.

 Envy has a distinctly trollface-like smile, and he also often drops troll bombs on death.
 Perhaps trolls are envious of what other people have?

-All the trinkets you get from Beating Blue Baby with a certain character is something they've lost!
-Isaac has metaphorically lost his head, Cain is missing an eye, Judas, lost his tongue after his betrayal of Jesus Christ, Maggy has lost her faith, Eve's bird has lost its foot, Blue Baby has lost his soul, and Samson, in the Bible, had a lock of his hair cut off, which made him lose his strength!
+All the trinkets you get from beating Blue Baby with a certain character is something they've lost!
+Isaac has metaphorically lost his head, Cain is missing an eye, Judas lost his tongue after his betrayal of Jesus Christ, Maggy has lost her faith, Eve's bird has lost its foot, Blue Baby has lost his soul, and Samson, in the Bible, had a lock of his hair cut off, which made him lose his strength!

 Looking closely at Larry Jr. reveals that it's constantly crying.
 And why not?
 Its parents were killed back in Super Meat Boy.

 Why does having flight allow you into a Curse Room without taking damage, but still hurts you on the way out?
-It's because the spikes in facing into the room, meaning that Isaac must prick himself trying to squeeze his way back out!
+It's because the spikes are facing into the room, meaning that Isaac must prick himself trying to squeeze his way back out!